Professor Mike Gleeson

 He is also interested in exercise metabolism, thermoregulation during exercise, nutrition for sport, and the detection and prevention of overtraining in endurance athletes.

-In recent years his research has been supported by Sport England, GlaxoSmithKline, Nestle, Yakult, the Gatorade Sport Science Institute and the Football Association.
+In recent years his research has been supported by GlaxoSmithKline, Nestle, Yakult, PepsiCo and the Gatorade Sport Science Institute.

 Selected Recent Research Projects and Sources of Funding

 - Effects of a fermented milk product on common cold infection and salivary antimicrobial proteins in endurance athletes: a placebo-controlled, randomized trial.
 Yakult, £195,800.
 Co-investigator: NC Bishop.
 September 2014 – August 2015.